What Changes

 Difficult conversations

-A conversation that would previously have produced anticipatory pressure, defensive rehearsal, or afterwards-residue is handled more directly and left more cleanly.
+A conversation that would previously have produced anticipatory pressure, defensive rehearsal, or lingering tension afterwards is handled more directly and left behind more easily.

 Visibility and scrutiny